wix-playground/stylable-components/docs/number-input/README.md

 # Number Input

+**NumberInput** allows the user to enter a number within a certain range.

 The **NumberInput** component improves upon the native `<input type="number">` by providing the ability to customize the stepper arrows design, a common React+Typescript API, and working out the kinks of native implementations.

 ![elements](./assets/elements.png)